 Healthy Minds has been extensively and independently evaluated.
-The learning thread is a set of psychological skills that build mental resilience, emotional wellbeing.
+The central learning thread is a set of psychological skills that build mental resilience, emotional wellbeing.
 Building skills that mean young people are equipped with essential tools for living, takes time.

 There has never been a more important time to support young people to build mental resilience and emotional wellbeing so they thrive in education and beyond.
 Without these fundamental core skills, the following statistics are liekly tolikely rise: